hannahyklee/hannahyklee.github.io/docs/_posts/2025-03-09-years-in-running.md

 categories: running
 ---

-Somewhat unexpectedly, running has become a large part of my life over the past five years.
-I first tried it as a cardio replacement for swimming when I no longer had access to a pool or swim club to train with*, skeptical that I'd stick with it given my aversion the sport growing up.
-But as I started exploring meighborhoods through running and have it become a meaningful social activity, I came to really enjoy it.
+Somewhat unexpectedly, running has become a large part of my life.
+I first tried it in 2019 as a cardio replacement for swimming when I no longer had access to a pool or swim club to train with (gym renovation, global pandemic), skeptical that I'd stick with it given my strong aversion to the sport growing up.
+But as I started exploring neighborhoods through running and have it become an increasingly meaningful social activity, I came to really enjoy it.
 Below is a small effort to visualize my relationship with running through the numbers.

-\**What happens when UW's gym renovations, the Covid-19 pandemic, and my undergraduate years line up perfectly.*
+*Note: this page is best viewed in light mode (see menu).
+Will set things up properly for dark mode soon!*

 ---
 <br>